bhowmikrishav/video_system_docs/docs/fss/index.md

 > - Reduce/Eliminate any IO bottlenecks on the DB
 > - Reduce query time
-> - Prevent need of a single node to be very large
+> - Prevent need of a single node to be very powerful
-> - Follow a streaming mechanism large files
+> - Follow a streaming mechanism for large files

 ### WebSocket

 WebSocket transport is intended to perform IO (mostly upload) with large files, to ensure a fast, efficient & network failure resistant upload of files.

-In Video System we have used it upload video files from user's browser.
-We store the video files in chunks of data as objects in the DB of File Store System, and a `file_upload_manifest` is prepared, which can be used to retrive the chunks of the file from the DB.
+In Video System we have used it upload video files from the user's browser.
+We store the video files in chunks of data as objects in the DB of File Store System, and a `file_upload_manifest` is prepared, which can be used to retrieve the chunks of the file from the DB.

-> **`file_upload_manifest`** is a JSON data, with holded the collection of `object_id` & `chunk_index` of the data chunks and other meta data of the file
+> **`file_upload_manifest`** is a JSON data, with holds the collection of `object_id` & `chunk_index` of the data chunks and other metadata of the file